This post may contain affiliate links. Please read my disclosure for more information.

 The first step to saving extra money to pay down debt faster is knowing exactly where you spend it.

 Create a spreadsheet on your computer, through your bank’s website, with a mobile app or with good old pen and paper, and jot down every expense you have throughout the month.
+Download this free financial planner and have everything in one place.

 Separate your expenses into detailed categories like gas, groceries, restaurants, coffee, car repair, cleaning supplies, beauty products, etc. so you end up with good information to work with.